 The Monmouth Police Department is the primary law enforcement agency in Monmouth.
 They have jurisdiction and will respond, upon our request, to all crimes against the state of Oregon Revised Statutes and Oregon Administrative Rules Violations.
-They have sworn officers who patrol the city 24 hours a day and seven days a week
+They have sworn officers who patrol the city.